vectara/vectara-docs/www/docs/video-tutorials.md

 ### Querying your Data

-Quickly ask questions of your data.
+Learn how to ask questions of your data.

 <YouTube youTubeId="gRKXpbTMLBU" />